-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlords (the "landlord") for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord provided a copy of a Canada Post Xpresspost ticket which includes a tracking number, as well as a Canada Post transaction receipt which includes a tracking number.
+The landlord provided a copy of a Canada Post Registered Mail Customer Receipt containing a tracking number, as well as a Canada Post transaction receipt which includes a tracking number.